 Below are listed the important points to be considered before packaging and strapping the casualty.
-The following three pages contain illustrated guides of the sequences for packaging and strapping a casualty into the Saviour Technical stretcher.
+The following three pages contain illustrated guides of the sequences for packaging and strapping a casualty into the Saviour Tactical stretcher.

 Any injuries present MUST be taken into account before packaging and transporting a casualty.
-If neck injuries are present, or suspected, a Cervical collar may be used if desired.
+If neck injuries are present, or suspected, a Cervical collar MUST be used.
 Medical devices should be fitted by a suitably qualified person.